Mina Learns Chinese Books for Children with Pinyin and English

 Simplified AND traditional Chinese with English + Pinyin

 Each of these books are available in simplified or traditional Chinese.
+In addition, the books also have Hanyu Pinyin and English.

-Fluent Mandarin narration
+Fluent Chinese narration

 Clear font